-- A: his helper came into his home through locked doors, and when he saw a young woman, she vanished without a shadow - Q: Why was it hard for the farmer to keep his promise? - A: too much alcohol loosened his tongue
+- Q: Why did the farmer decide that he was dealing with a fairy creature? - A: his helper came into his home through locked doors, and when he saw a young woman, she vanished without a shadow - Q: Why was it hard for the farmer to keep his promise? - A: too much alcohol loosened his tongue

-Six Dynasties 265-581
+Six Dynasties 265-581 CE